 Because the Smiles team has the pleasure of meeting our children at the “age one” pediatric dental visit, we are always on the lookout for any orthodontic challenges that can be noted early on and are checking in with our families on orthodontic concerns every visit.
 Knowing each of our little patients well also allows us to help parents assess their little one’s “emotional readiness” for orthodontic care.

 One of the highlights of Smiles is the team approach we offer to each of our families.
-Having in-house pediatric dental and orthodontic teams allows for better decision making on treatment plans that involve restorations and tooth movement, better understanding of the dental history and disease risk for each child, better appliance planning, better oral hygiene and prevention care and less time spent coordinating and visiting different locations.
+Having in-house pediatric dental and orthodontic specialists allows for better decision making on treatment plans that involve restorations and tooth movement, better understanding of the dental history and disease risk for each child, better appliance planning, better oral hygiene and prevention care and less time spent coordinating and visiting different locations.
 Another benefit in having both the pediatric dentistry and orthodontic specialties under one roof is seamless integration of your child’s dental images and records without the need to duplicate or send these anywhere.
-They are simply in your child’s complete digital dental chart.
+They are simply in your child’s complete, digital, dental record.

 The current approach to orthodontics is a two-phase approach.
 Each phase lasts an average of 18 months and focuses on correcting certain challenges that are age-appropriate depending on the child’s growth and dental development.
 Phase one is typically initiated between the ages of 7 and 9.
 Phase two is a later phase that usually occurs when the child is in full permanent dentition around the age of 12 and older.
 The goals for phase one orthodontic treatment usually include aligning the newly erupted upper and lower incisors, achieving good jaw coordination and a healthy bite and correcting any arch width concerns or crowding.
 Another main goal of phase one treatment is to ensure a good eruption path for the developing permanent canines.
 The goals of phase two orthodontic care include alignment of all the permanent dentition in each arch and coordination of the bite of both arches in all dimensions along with stabilizing the achieved results.